binnes/moreNodeRedWorkshop/en/part5/CONFIG.md

 For docker you can use the **-e** option to pass in environment variables.
 For a docker application containing the above configuration, the command to run the container might look like:

- `docker run -dit -e MQTT_CLIENT_ID=nodeRED -e MQTT_HOST=mqttBroker -e MQTT_PORT=8883 -e MQTT_PWD="passw0rd" -e MQTT_USER="mosquitto" -e MQTT_CA_CERT=/mosquitto/certs/mqtt_ca.crt --add-host mqttBroker:[IP address of host] -v [localhost of broker directory within part 5 directory of this repo]:/mosquitto -p 1880:1880 --name dockerNR [your docker hub username]/node-red-docker-sample:latest`
+ `docker run -dit -e MQTT_CLIENT_ID=nodeRED -e MQTT_HOST=mqttBroker -e MQTT_PORT=8883 -e MQTT_PWD="passw0rd" -e MQTT_USER="mosquitto" -e MQTT_CA_CERT=/mosquitto/certs/mqtt_ca.crt --add-host mqttBroker:[IP address of host] -v [local path of broker directory contained in the part 5 directory of this repo]:/mosquitto -p 1880:1880 --name dockerNR [your docker hub username]/node-red-docker-sample:latest`

 Notice: